 - Previous test results

 In addition to a physical examination, the following tests may be used to diagnose colorectal cancer.
-The doctor will also ask about the person's medical and family history.
+The doctor will also ask about your medical and family history.

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis of colorectal cancer.
-The sample removed from the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 A biopsy may be performed during a colonoscopy, or it may be done on any tissue that is removed during surgery.
-Sometimes, a CT scan or ultrasound is used to help perform a needle biopsy (removing tissue through the skin with a needle that is guided into the tumor).
+Sometimes, a CT scan or ultrasound is used to help perform a needle biopsy.
+A needle biopsy removes tissue through the skin with a needle that is guided into the tumor.

 Blood tests.
 Because colorectal cancer often bleeds into the large intestine or rectum, people with the disease may become anemic.
 A test of the number of red cells in the blood, which is part of a complete blood count (CBC), can indicate that bleeding may be occurring.

 Another blood test detects the levels of a protein called carcinoembryonic antigen (CEA).
 High levels of CEA may indicate that a cancer has spread to other parts of the body.
 CEA is not an absolute test for colorectal cancer because levels are high for only about 60% of people with colorectal cancer that has spread to other organs from the colon.
 In addition, other medical conditions can cause CEA to increase.
-CEA tests are most often used to monitor colorectal cancer for patients already receiving treatment and are not screening tests.
+A CEA test is most often used to monitor colorectal cancer for patients already receiving treatment, instead of as a screening test.
 Learn more about tumor markers for colorectal cancer.

-CT scan.
+Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein to provide better detail.
+A CT scan can also be used to measure the tumor’s size.
+Sometimes a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
 In a person with colon cancer, a CT scan can check for the spread of cancer in the lungs, liver, and other organs.
-It is often done before surgery (see Treatment).
+It is often done before surgery (see Treatment Options).

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium (a special dye) may be injected into a patient’s vein to create a clearer picture.
+MRI can also be used to measure the tumor’s size.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
 MRI is the best imaging test to find where the colorectal cancer has grown.